cs4804-24c/a2-DataVis-5Ways/README.md

 # Python + Seaborn
 I have experience working with python and seabon specifically, so working with this specific package was simple for me.
-But I also did learn how to use specific features like the interactions that can be done through python
+But I also did learn how to use specific features like the interactions that can be done through python.
+I would be using python for my career, so it is nice to utilize the language and packe in a way that is different from what I usually do.
+There are many things that can be done with python which I am slowly starting to understand.
 (Found in Python folder)
 ![Seaborn](img/seaborn.png)

 # Python + Altair
 I have experience with python but not altair.
 It was not too difficult to understand the mechanics of it but it was still something new that I learned.
+It was easy to customize the code to do what I want and create something that is exactly the same as the seaborn package. i was able to make the same size mapping between the two visual.
+I personally would use this platform in the future.
 (found in Python folder)
 ![Altair](img/altair.png)